dezoito/dezoito.github.io/_posts/2015-09-21-how-to-test-django-applications.md

 ---
 ## Running Tests

-First, CD into your Apps root folder (the one where you can find `manage.py`)
+First, CD into your App's root folder (the one where you can find `manage.py`)

 To run ALL tests: